Cinema of the Middle East: History of the Industry

 Since then, only four new films were made.
-Instead, there were more Western studios that were filming in Jordan in order to use Wadi Rum and other desert-like areas as locations for many of their films.
+Instead, there were more Western studios that were filming in Jordan to use Wadi Rum and other desert-like areas as locations for many of their films.
 Some of the more famous examples include, Lawrence of Arabia (1962) and Indiana Jones and the Last Crusade (1989).
 Years later, the Abdul Hameed Shoman Foundation was founded in 1989 to help cultivate a cinema culture of Arab films in an attempt to establish the film industry in Jordan.
 Moreover, in 2003 the Royal Film Commission was established that was also an attempt to encourage the production of Jordanian films.
 As a result, more Jordanian films were being produced including, the 2014 Academy Award nominee, Theeb, Captain Abu Raed (2008), and 3000 Nights (2016) which was a recipient of the Royal Film Commission's Fund.

-The Commission fund is central to Jordan's contemporary film infrastructure and serves as a backdrop for Arab Cinema as a whole through a grants program, support for local filmmakers and an established series of workshops.
+The Commission fund is central to Jordan's contemporary film infrastructure and serves as a backdrop for Arab cinema as a whole through a grants program, support for local filmmakers and an established series of workshops.
 Increasingly, Jordan has been capitalizing on its unique landscapes as ideal film location (especially Wadi Rum) and is now becoming a go to destination for Hollywood prestige pictures which around the world such as Lawrence of Arabia, The Martian, or even Star Wars: Rogue One.
 Therefore, natural landscapes can be considered an essential part of Jordan's film infrastructure because it enables the import of internationally acclaimed film productions.

-Notable Directors and Films
+Directors and films

 Kuwait

 Sons of Sinbad was the first movie shot in Kuwait, in 1939 by Alan Villier.
 The Kuwait Cinema Company was then established in 1954, with the first cinema located in the Sharq area.
 It now runs the Cinescape cinema chain, the only theatre chain available to Kuwaiti cinema goers.
 The well-known Kuwaiti film Bas Ya Bahar was produced in 1972 by Khalid al Siddiq, which tells the story of a pearl diver who is hunting for a large pearl so that he can marry a woman from a rich family.
 The film is set in Kuwait's pre-oil days and is critical of society and its treatment of women and religion.
 (See Cinema of Kuwait).